 Both sects inhabited Taranto, a coastal city nestled in the heel of Italy.
 Taranto, or Tarantum as the Romans called it, was a colony of Greater Greece or Magna Graecia.
 Various sects were scattered across southern Italy throughout both the original and later periods.

-Both sects were were similar in beliefs and customs but the later sects seemed to be more puritanical than the originals; Neopythagoreans practiced abstinence even though Pythagoras himself wasn’t abstinent3.
+Both sects were were similar in beliefs and customs but the later sects seemed to be more puritanical than the originals; Neopythagoreans practiced abstinence even though Pythagoras himself wasn't abstinent[efn_note]Encyclopedia of Early Christianity: Second Edition [/efn_note].
 Is it possible to be more Pythagorean than Pythagoras?
 Apparently they thought so.

 Despite the question in the title, we aren't able to give a straight answer to "Who were the Pythagoreans?" simply because of the lack of information.
 We know broadly where they came from, where they lived, what they ate and what they believed but we don't know what segments of society they came from.
 We assume they were educated folk based on the fact they spent such large amounts of time studying math.

 We know members were presented to and selected by a council, much like in Freemasonry.
-New members were subjected to a grueling rite of passage: they were forbidden to speak for the first five years of their probation period, only being permitted to listen, and were only permitted to meet Pythagoras himself after this ‘probation’ period4.
-We don’t know how many had the patience for these unreasonably harsh expectations but it’s clear that the Pythagoreans took themselves very seriously.
+New members were subjected to a grueling rite of passage: they were forbidden to speak for the first five years of their probation period, only being permitted to listen, and were only permitted to meet Pythagoras himself after this 'probation' period[efn_note]In Search of Pythagoreanism: Pythagoreanism as an Historiographical Category[/efn_note].
+We don't know how many had the patience for these unreasonably harsh expectations but it's clear that the Pythagoreans took themselves very seriously.
 Filtering out the riff-raff was how they maintained their mystique and ensured they had only the best mathematicians.

-Of a list of 235 members, 17 were women5.
+Of a list of 235 members, 17 were women[efn_note]Pythagorean Women: Their History and Writings[/efn_note].
 Perhaps we can then assume that roughly 7% of the members were female.
-This is surprising of a notoriously patriarchal and misogynistic society such as ancient Greece–it suggests that the Pythagoreans challenged more of their societal traditions than most think.
+This is surprising of a notoriously patriarchal and misogynistic society such as ancient Greece--it suggests that the Pythagoreans challenged more of their societal traditions than most think.

 Cylon of Croton ⚔️